 Many forms of fibre also belong to a group of foods called “prebiotics.”
 These foods help feed our good bacteria, which help maintain our overall gut health and support our immune system.

-According to Stamford University, low-fibre diets can quickly starve out good gut bacteria like bifidobacteria and lactobacillus bacteria, which play an essential role in pain regulation and immunity.
-Stamford concluded that once your native bacteria are gone, you may not be able to get them back.
+According to Stanford University, low-fibre diets can quickly starve out good gut bacteria like bifidobacteria and lactobacillus bacteria, which play an essential role in pain regulation and immunity.
+Stan ford concluded that once your native bacteria are gone, you may not be able to get them back.
 Though this theory has not yet been confirmed in human trials.

 If you're only consuming fluids for days at a time, in all likelihood, you'll end up drinking more than your body needs.
 While this can bring on an annoying number of bathroom breaks, when you replace your meals with water or tea to stave off hunger, you may be at risk of developing hyponatremia.

 Hyponatremia happens when the ratio of water to salt in your bloodstream becomes unbalanced.
 In this case, the level of sodium in your blood dips too low, and your blood cells will begin to swell up.
 This can cause a range of symptoms including headaches, nausea and vomiting, muscle weakness and cramps, and in severe cases, seizures and coma.

 If you're following a fluid-based diet and you're experiencing any of these symptoms, contact your healthcare team as soon as possible.
 While some cases of hyponatremia can be solved by cutting back on your fluid intake, some require interventions like intravenous electrolyte solutions to get your blood levels back on track.